Today I will take you on a walk-in Dracula Fortress, guard your neck and prepare your legs.

-First we will go up to some stairs, exactly 1480 stairs so take a deep breath and lets go.
+First, we will go up to some stairs, exactly 1480 stairs, so take a deep breath, and let’s go.

 After you enjoyed the view and climbed all the stairs, let me take you a bit through the history of the fortress.

-The architecture of the fortress: the central tower has Transylvanian influences, the walls are made in a Byzantine style.
+The architecture of the fortress: the central tower has Transylvanian influences.
+The walls are made in a Byzantine style.

 There are some legends about how the fortress was made in the time of Vlad Țepeș.
-It seems that some of the townsmen of Targoviște, betrayed Vlad Țepeș, and killed his brother Mircea.
-Vlad Țepeș decided to revenge his brother.
-So in the day of Easter, Vlad Țepeș gathered all the people responsible for his brother death along with their families.
-Men, women, children how they were dressed in that day, to walk from Targoviște to the Poenari fortress on foot.
-After they arrived to Poenari, all of them were put to work on the fortress walls The old men were impaled.
+Some of the townsmen of Targoviște betrayed Vlad Țepeș and killed his brother Mircea.
+Vlad Țepeș decided to take revenge.
+So on the day of Easter, Vlad Țepeș gathered all the people responsible for his brother’s death along with their families.
+Men, women, and children how they were dressed that day, walk from Targoviște to the Poenari fortress on foot.
+After they arrived at Poenari, they were put to work on the fortress walls.
+The old men were impaled.

-Most of the people that were working at the fortress died by the hard work, they were supposed to finish in a few months the construction.
-The townsmen had to bring the rocks from near the river that is down.
-At that time there were no stairs so they had to climb and give to rocks from hand to hand until up.
-Some say now, that while they been walking their way up they felt some strange presence, maybe the dead people souls are still there haunting the fortress.
+Most of the people working at the fortress died by the hard work.
+They were supposed to finish in a few months the construction.
+The townsmen had to bring the rocks from near the downriver.
+There were no stairs, so they had to climb and give stones from hand to hand until up.
+Some say now that they felt some strange presence while they had been walking their way up.
+Maybe the dead people’s souls are still there, haunting the fortress.